Overview of .NET Framework

 Build all communication on industry standards to ensure that code based on .NET Framework integrates with any other code.

-.NET Framework 4.8 is the last version of .NET Framework, and no further versions will be released.
-However, .NET Framework will continue to be serviced with monthly security and reliability bug fixes.
-Additionally, it will continue to be included with Windows, with no plans to remove it.
-You don't need to migrate your .NET Framework apps, but for new development, use .NET 5.0 or later.
+.NET Framework 4.8 is the last version of .NET Framework. .NET Framework is serviced monthly with security and reliability bug fixes. .NET Framework will continue to be included with Windows, with no plans to remove it.
+You don't need to migrate your .NET Framework apps, but for new development, use .NET 5 or later.

 .NET Framework consists of the common language runtime (CLR) and the .NET Framework class library.
 The common language runtime is the foundation of .NET Framework.
 Think of the runtime as an agent that manages code at execution time, providing core services such as memory management, thread management, and remoting, while also enforcing strict type safety and other forms of code accuracy that promote security and robustness.
 In fact, the concept of code management is a fundamental principle of the runtime.
 Code that targets the runtime is known as managed code, while code that doesn't target the runtime is known as unmanaged code.
 The class library is a comprehensive, object-oriented collection of reusable types that you use to develop apps ranging from traditional command-line or graphical user interface (GUI) apps to apps based on the latest innovations provided by ASP.NET, such as Web Forms and XML web services.

 .NET Framework can be hosted by unmanaged components that load the common language runtime into their processes and initiate the execution of managed code, thereby creating a software environment that exploits both managed and unmanaged features. .NET Framework not only provides several runtime hosts but also supports the development of third-party runtime hosts.